StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 To set up the StackState AWS integration, you need to have:

-* AWS CLI version 2.0.4 or later, installed and configured.
+* AWS CLI version 2.0.4 or later installed and configured.
 * An AWS user with the required access to retrieve Cloudwatch metrics:
     - `cloudwatch:GetMetricData`
     - `cloudwatch:ListMetrics`